 When people experience the Holy Spirit’s miraculous work in their lives, he produces a hunger and thirst in them which wants to hear the Bible preached and taught as food to feed their new life for growth.
 After all, without someone else to share how God wants us to live, we would never discover it on our own, since we all have blindspots to the imperfections remaining within us.

-In addition, since God through the Apostle Paul reveals that all believers are one body with Jesus as the Head, we are interconnected.
+In addition, since God through the Apostle Paul says that, because all believers are one body with Jesus as their Head, we are interconnected.
 The result must be that we need to gather together to receive God’s Word and to fellowhip with each other.
 That answer is God’s reply to the question, “Why do I need to go to church?”

 The writer to the Hebrews says, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another, and all the more as you see the Day approaching” (Hebrews 10:25).
-Thus, it’s not enough to read the Bible by ourselves; we need preachers and teachers outside of ourselves to share it with us.
+Thus, it’s not enough to read the Bible by ourselves or watch it on TV or the Internet; we need preachers and teachers outside of ourselves to show us what it means for our lives.
 Of course, it’s also important for us to “feed” daily on the Bible as God’s nourishment for our new lives.

 Of course, since so many Christian churches have wandered away from the Scriptures in some ways, it’s important to visit several of them in order to see if their preaching and teaching is true to the Bible.
 I welcome your response to my blog.